-As one of the fastest growing platforms, Instagram continues to grab the attention of all industries, especially automotive social media marketing advertisers.
-With a current active user base of 800 million, it is one of the hottest places for marketers to focus on an almost untapped market.
+Instagram celebrated its 10th birthday in 2020 and continues to grab the attention of all industries, especially automotive social media marketing advertisers.
+With a current active user base of 1.15 billion and growing, it is one of the hottest places for marketers to focus on an almost untapped market.
 As people expand their social media horizons beyond just Facebook and Twitter, Instagram’s simple interface and drama-free feed is appealing.
+Let’s take a look at Instagram Best Practices that your dealership can start implementing to drive more sales to your showroom now.

 You may be wondering how Instagram can help your business thrive.
-Below is the recipe for a quality Instagram presence in 2018.
+Below is the recipe for a quality Instagram presence year over year.

 *Pro Tip* When creating your ads, be sure to include the word “Instagram” in your advertisement’s UTM code to easily track the ad’s performance in your website’s Google Analytics.